filipetcardozo/meu-repertorio/README.md

 ### Essentials tasks
 - [ ] Creation of the user management page
-- [ ] Creation of the approval screen for lyrics
+- [ ] Creation of the approval page for lyrics
 - [ ] Fix login and account creation page

 ### Secondary tasks